louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 {{< figure alt="Amundsen logo" src="amundsen_logo.png" width=500 caption="Amundsen and other heavyweight tools are the go-to solution for data discovery" class="figure-center" >}}

 Those tools come on top of an already complex stack of tools that data teams need to operate.
-What if we wanted a lightweight solution instead, like dbt Docs?
+What if we wanted a lightweight solution instead, like `dbt Docs`?
-What if we wanted to build graphs of our own metadata using only dbt artifacts, some python, a search engine and some static HTML and JS files?

 <details>
 Related tools: